Normal-Tangerine8609/Scriptable-Widgets/README.md

 * Can easily change text colours and background colour
 * Different colours can be active if dark mode is on or if light mode is on
 * Shows the type of word, pronunciation and syllables, as well as the definition
-* New: Some more HTML entities were replaced with real characters
+* New: Fixed definitions from changes in the website

 ![Word Of The Day Widget](Images/3A0E59FF-D918-464D-86EC-00CF66892C22.jpeg)